eka-lark/Bitpastel/README.md

-SOLUTION FOR 'xyz Project' (by using LAMP)
+SOLUTION FOR 'XYZ Project' (by using LAMP)
 ================================================

 /* Backend Developer -- PHP Internship */